castillanoiananthony/ForASE-JAXA/docs/INSTALLATIONS.md

 source ~/.bashrc
 ```
 >[!NOTE]
 > If you are using more than one ROS distribution, changing the environment, or want  to change to zsh instead of bash script check the given website link.
-As of now we will be using the default for our step up.
+As of now we will be using the default for our set up.

 6. Additional Dependencies for Building Packages
 ```bash